davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v005 runs kmeans with 3 centers based on numeric variables
 * OpenMeteoEDA_202306_v005 runs kmeans with 4 centers based on numeric variables
 * OpenMeteoEDA_202306_v005 runs kmeans with 5 centers based on numeric variables
+* OpenMeteoEDA_202306_v005 runs kmeans with 6 centers based on numeric variables